50+ fun arts and crafts to do at home

 Learn how to make a kite out of paper with Gathered.

-6. Pirate ship
+20. Pirate ship

-This great upcycling project allows you to use up any old odds you might have around the house.
+This upcycling project allows you to use up any old odds you might have around the house.
 This cute idea from Backyard Crafts shows you how to make a pirate ship from rolled sheets of newspaper.

-20. Kaleidoscope
+21. Kaleidoscope

-Easy to make and fun to play with the kaleidoscope is a classic for a reason!
+Easy to make and fun to play with, the kaleidoscope is a classic for a reason!
 You will need to source some mirror card for this project, but other than that you can raid your craft cupboard!

 Find out how it's done with our video guide and step-by-step tutorial for how to make a kaleidoscope.

-21. Easy origami
+22. Easy origami

 We've collected some fantastic easy origami for beginners projects to help you get started.
 You can make everything from origami hearts to simple lucky stars.